gciurpita/SpdTrp/ReadMe.md

 Three conductor wires can be soldered to 3-pin plugs for the IR connectors and soldered to the backside of the shield where the 3-pin headers were.

-It is unfortunate that the USB cable plugs into the top of the Arduino.
-With the USB cable connected, the Arduino and shield can be mounted to the fascia.
+The unit can be mounted behind the fascia with a cutout for the display. the IR detectors need to be mounted facing upward between the ties at the configured distance.
-The sensor need to be connected and the USB cable connected to a USB wall charger.
+The USB cable is plugged into a USB wall charger for power but can be plugged into a laptop to update the code.

+The display will flash on power up.
+Triggering either detector causes the decimal-point sweep acros the display until the other detector is triggered and the speed reported.
+The display goes dark after a few seconds.

 ### Description of Code
-The code is available for viewing or downloaded at [https://github.com/gciurpita/SpdTrp](https://github.com/gciurpita/SpdTrp) It code is composed of three main files and corresponding .h files.
+The code is available for viewing or downloaded at [https://github.com/gciurpita/SpdTrp](https://github.com/gciurpita/SpdTrp) The code is composed of three main files and corresponding .h files.
 `pcRead.cpp` has three functions for reading and writing to the EEPROM:
 `eeRead16()`, `eeWrite16()` and `eeDisp()`.
 It also has `pcRead()` which monitors the serial interface to